OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### `/bookmarks` Are Resources

 `/bookmarks` are plain resources and therefore can be shared, synchronized, and managed in the same way.
-Additionally they must function identical to and meet the same requirements as resources.
+Additionally they must function identically to and meet the same requirements as resources.
 In fact, we recommend that clouds just use their resource implementation for bookmarks and view the `/bookmark` URI as merely a convenient way for a client to access the specific user's bookmark